NREL-Sienna/CDMParser/docs/src/how_to_guides/parse_tabular_data.md

 # [Parse Tabular Data from .csv Files](@id table_data)

-!!! warning

-    This parser will be deprecated sometime in the fall of 2024. `PowerSystems.jl` will be moving to a database solution for handling data.
-There are plans to eventually include utility functions to translate from .csv files to the database, but there will probably be a gap in support. **Users are recommended to write their own custom Julia code to import data from their unique data formats, rather than relying on this parsing code.**

 This parser, called the tabular data parser, is a custom format that allows users to define power system component data by category and column with custom names, types, and units.